• Home

 “Budapest.”

 “Me, too!”
-I screamed (perhaps a smidge too loudly.)
-But what a coincidence we were following the same route, I thought.
-And what a coincidence that my trip to Spain had started with the coincidence of my friends going to Le Train Bleu and was continuing with a random coincidence of meeting another traveler on a Budapest-Paris-Barcelona route.
+I said (perhaps a smidge too loudly).
+But what a coincidence we were following the same route.
+And what a coincidence my trip to Spain had started with the coincidence of my friends going to Le Train Bleu and was continuing with a random coincidence of meeting another traveler on a Budapest-Paris-Barcelona route.

-And then I thought it was no coincidence that travellers of all types are drawn to the romance of train travel with its history, monumental stations and comfy seats with a view, and that once you’ve found your platform, traveling through Europe by train is the best way to travel of all.
+Then I thought it was no coincidence that travellers of all types are drawn to the romance of train travel with its monumental stations and comfy seats with a view, and that once you’ve found your platform, traveling through Europe by train is the best way to travel of all.

-On the Rail Europe website you can learn about different rail passes (eurorail/eurail), single train tickets, find fares, routes, schedules and make a booking.
+Rail Europe offers tickets and various passes.
+If you’re travelling around a lot it can be a good deal.
+On their website you can learn about different rail passes (eurorail/eurail), single train tickets, find fares, routes, schedules and make a booking.

 About the Paris Gare de Lyon Train Station: